vulekamali/treasury-ckan/README.md

 Setting up the database consists of the following steps:
 - Starting the database container with `docker-compose`
 - Entering the running container and setting up roles and databases with `psql`
+- Starting another CKAN container instance and running paster to set up more database configurations

 First, start up the `db` container: